sle-js/lib-System.Unit/README.md

 ## Rethinking Assertion

 Looking at the above it is clear that `Assertion` can be expanded to offer more functionality.
-However the interesting thing is that, looking at the functions that operate over `UnitTest`, all that is required is the function method
+However taking a perspective from `UnitTest` and the functions that operate over an instance of `UnitTest`, all that is required is the function method

 ```haskell
 Assertion a => isAllGood :: () -> Boolean